simonandreashuber/mame/README.md

 # Modular Arithmetic with Multiple Exponents

 ### about
-In this repository you can find the tools to do modular arithmetics with numbers written as multible exponents, where it would be infeasible to calculate the result with conventional methods.
+In this repository you can find the tools to do modular arithmetics with numbers written as multible exponents, where it would be infeasible to calculate the result without computer assistance.

 ### usage